 The following texts are mandatory:

-- Mooney-Smith, P. & Goss, C. (2012) Key to EAP: A complete English for Academic Purposes program.
-Oxford: Oxford University Press.
+- Student Book and Work Book: Mooney-Smith, P., & Goss, C. (2014).
+Key to EAP: A complete English for Academic Purposes Program.
+Oxford Univesity Press.

 Submission of assessment items

 Special assessment requirements

 In order to pass this unit, all assignments must be submitted and students must achieve an overall mark of 50% to achieve a pass.
 Students MUST attempt ALL assignments.